pzankov/hydroctrl/README.md

     - Solder a voltage reference IC (e.g. REF3025)
     - Solder a 3.3V jumper on the I2C opto isolation
 - Solder power supply wires directly to RPi board (Micro USB plug is not reliable).
+- Pressure sensor is ratiometric and must be supplied with a stabilized 3.0V voltage.

 # Software setup